0

 Potential Health Problems Associated with Constipation

-Prolonged or chronic constipation can lead to several health issues:
+Prolonged or chronic constipation can be associated with several health concerns:

 1. Hemorrhoids: Straining during bowel movements can cause hemorrhoids, which are swollen blood vessels around the rectum.